panzi/blender-addon-import-pixelart/README.md

 When this option is checked already existing materials that match the specified name will be used instead of creating new ones.

+### Auto down-scaling of up-scaled pixel art

+Often pixel art is posted on the internet in an upscaled form, meaning one apprent pixel are actually 8x8 or more pixels.
+When this option is checked the image is analyzed and automatically down-scaled.
+This might be pretty slow for big images, since this is all done in Python.
+Also it only works if the image was up-scaled to an exact integer multiple of the original and no other filters where applied.
+The algorithm is quite primitive, but works for many pixel art images.

 ### Object Name

 Pattern for the name of the empty object that will be the parent of all the